-To the Russian, tea is very important.
+To a Russian, tea is very important.
 It’s a huge part of our culture!
 In Russia tea symbolizes hospitality.
 And the Russian severe climate assists that.
 For a long time tea has been helping us to warm up, wake up and feel comfortable wherever we are.
 Tea became so popular around the early 1700s, and the distinct Russian tea culture emerged.
 Today you can find a huge variety of tea in the country — black, green, red, herby, fruit and so on.
 But, historically, mostly Russian people drink black tea.
 Tea was the subject to talk about, the favorite drink of the wealthy, and even the Russian aristocracy became addicted to tea.
 Originally tea was served with sugar and jam.
 Nowadays you can see lemon slices or sweets and food to accompany a tea break in Russia.

 Samovar is a Russian word, and it might sound a little bit strange to a foreigner.
 The first part of the word – “sam” in Russian means self-, “var” came from варить (varit’ = to cook or to boil).
 So, literally the word “samovar” means a self-boiler.
 Why samovar became an essential part of the Russian culture?
 Because it was used to heat and boil water for tea, the beverage which makes us feel better all year long.
 Samovars are made of metal, they can range in design from very simple to very complicated, but there are some common basic elements.
 They are a pipe (where the fuel is burned), a body (which surrounds the pipe and holds water) and a valve at the bottom of the body to get water.
 Also there might be some space on top, which called a warmer.
 It’s used to keep zavarka warm (zavarka is an extremely strong brew of tea).
 They pour a little bit of zavarka into a cup, add hot water from the samovar to it and voila, you have got a delicious cup of tea.